stackbit-projects/cloud-advocate-a88ed/content/pages/portfolio/project-5.md

 ---
+title: >-
-title: 'Dockerize an application, setup a private docker registry on Nexus'
+  Dockerize an application, setup a private docker registry on Nexus for saving the images
 subtitle: Editorial Design
 date: '2021-01-10'
 thumb_image: images/work-magazine-1-thumb.jpg